Infallibility 101

 The Context of Genesis 3:16

-This is part of a series on partriarchy, headship, and submission.
+This is part of a series on patriarchy, headship, and submission.
 See this index.
 Let’s continue where “An Analysis of Genesis 3:16” left off, this time discussing the comments of prolific commentor, thedeti.
 His comments are illustrative of some common arguments that I’ve seen.
 Intermingled Context Thedeti begins his exegesis …

 The Meaning of Head in Colossians 2:9-10

-This is part of a series on partriarchy, headship, and submission.
+This is part of a series on patriarchy, headship, and submission.
 See this index.
 In “Headship: Authority or Preeminence?“, we reviewed the evidence and concluded that the Greek word for ‘head’ (kephalē) has the sense of preeminence or firstness.
 As shown in “Sanctified Marriage: Part 5“, the meaning of ‘head’ …

 Moral Monsters